 Whereas if you do experience premature ejaculation, instead of feeling relaxed after going at yourself and orgasming, you may just feel distressed and frustrated instead [17].

-There are ways to treat premature ejaculation, like our clinical Pilot PE treatment, or there's our Last Longer Program, which can improve your stamina in just 4 weeks—even if it is just as a sleep aid, as opposed to working on your sex drive.
+There are ways to treat premature ejaculation, like our clinical Pilot PE treatment, or our Last Longer Program, which you can use to fix premature ejaculation naturally.

 Delayed ejaculation